 VPN Unlimited’s KeepSolid Wise protocol enables users from China to overcome the Great Firewall by making their VPN traffic appear as standard HTTPS web traffic.
 This makes it extremely difficult to detect and block, therefore allowing the majority of people to beat the government censors.
-It should be noted that Chinese users only currently have access to 6 VPN regions, but this does include Singapore which is the best option if you’re looking for good speeds.
+It should be noted that Chinese users only currently have access to five VPN regions, but this does include Singapore which is the best option if you’re looking for good speeds.

 Due to this proprietary protocol, VPN Unlimited is also a fantastic choice for people in other high-censorship countries such as the UAE, Turkey and Iran.
 A good-sized global network is helpful here, as it means you’ll never be too far from a server in a free speech country.

 This shouldn’t raise too many concerns as VPN Unlimited only stores your data for a maximum of seven days, however it is slightly worrying that this data can be handed over without your consent.
 Those seeking complete anonymity should steer clear.

 Ease of Use

 VPN Unlimited’s custom apps are modern-looking and incredibly user-friendly.
 The main screen of the desktop client displays your connection status, chosen server location and a button to check your new IP address on a nice-looking (if somewhat redundant) world map.
 We would prefer it to be a little more streamlined so it would fit in a smaller window, but overall you could do a lot worse.